boconnor2017/hesiod/README.md

 sh build_hesiod_main.sh
 ```

-# Deploy a Hesiod Nodes
+# Deploy Hesiod Nodes
+Using the Hesiod Main appliance:

 Step 1: download/sftp the Photon binaries (photon-ova-X.Y-zzzzzzzzzz.ova) to `/usr/local/drop`
 Step 2: Edit the "physical_server" specs in the `json/lab_environment.json` file with appropriate details about the target physical ESXi host
 Step 3: Edit the "hesiod_nodes" spec in the `json/lab_environment.json` file with appropriate details about how to configure the Hesiod Node(s)